 To use the collection you can:

-- search the collection online
+- search the collection

-- request collection items be returned to your community
+- request access to collection items

 - request access to items through the Native Title Research and Access Service, or